codeHaiku22/Arch-Linux-Installation-Guide/README.md

 Choose your desktop environment, perform the installation, and finalize the configuration.
 If you are unsure about the options presented during the installation of your desktop environment of choice, choose the defaulted options.
 Then, let's reconnect in the Summary section of this tutorial.

-_**NOTE:** KDE doesn’t allow the root user to login directly.
-You must initially login with the user account created in the previous section._
+> ***Note:*** KDE doesn’t allow the root user to login directly.
+You must initially login with the user account created in the previous section.

 ### GNOME
 Install the Xorg display server.